Garam masala: Ingredients

 Some recipes call for the spices to be blended with herbs, while others call for the spices to be ground with water, vinegar, or other liquids to make a paste.
 Some recipes include nuts, onions or garlic, or small quantities of star anise, asafoetida, chili, stone flower (known as dagadphool, lichen), and kababchini (cubeb).
-The flavours may be blended to achieve a balanced effect, or a single flavour may be emphasized.
+The flavours may be blended to achieve a balanced effect, or a single flavour may be emphasised.
 A masala may be toasted before use to release its flavours and aromas.
-In the east of the Indian subcontinent, in West Bengal, Orissa, Assam and Bangladesh only cardamom, cinnamon and clove may be substituted for the assortment.
+In the east of the Indian subcontinent, in West Bengal, Odisha, Assam and Bangladesh only cardamom, cinnamon and clove may be substituted for the assortment.

 The Burmese masala (မဆလာ) spice blend used in Burmese curries typically consists of ground cinnamon or cassia, cardamon, cloves, and black pepper.